Southern West Virginia

 A settlers' fort on the west bank of the New River at the mouth of Wolf Creek.

-(NOTE: this fort may have possibly been located at Narrows, VA, also on the New River at the mouth of Wolf Creek.)
+(NOTE: an alternate location for this fort is at Narrows, Giles County, VA, which is also on the New River at the mouth of another Wolf Creek.)

 Camp at Spy Rock

-A Union camp to oppose the CSA Big Sewell Mt.
-Camp.
+A Union camp to oppose the Confederates' camp at Big Sewell Mountain.

 Camp Gauley